PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 TFLite fallback also no longer evaluates the same preference policy before two identical artifact writes.
 No model conversion or inference was run.

+Feature-last layout application now enumerates only the indexed producers of preserved tensors and reuses that graph-ordered candidate list for both the initial layout rewrite and final Reshape contract restoration.
+Duplicate producers retain their complete graph-order behavior, and all three normalizer invocations reuse the existing mutable `ModelIRGraphIndex`.
+Five hundred fixed-seed mutation graphs match checkpoint `41ae336` exactly, and the focused layout, normalization, and architecture suites pass 111 tests.
+On a sparse-preserve synthetic 2,000-op graph, the shared-index application median improved from 0.001540002s to 0.000013905s (110.75x).
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-